Avalanche vs. Sharks: Betting Trends, Odds, Advanced Stats

 Avalanche Advanced Stats

-- The Avalanche have had an average of 6.2 total goals scored in their past 10 games, 0.3 fewer than this game's over/under.
+- In their past 10 games, the Avalanche's goals per game average is 1.3 higher than their season-long average.

-- In their last 10 games, the Avalanche's goals per game average is 0.5 higher than their season-long average.
+- The Avalanche are ranked 16th in the league with 250 goals this season, an average of 3.3 per contest.

-- The Avalanche are ranked fourth in NHL play for the fewest goals against this season, having given up 204 total goals (2.7 per game).
+- The Avalanche have given up the fourth-fewest goals in NHL action this season, 207 (2.7 per game).

-- The team has the league's eighth-best goal differential at +42 this season.
+- With a +43 goal differential, they're ranked eighth-best in the league.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.